M7-TROJAN/DataBase/Project_3_Karate_Club/README.md

 The `Instructors` table stores details about the club's instructors.

 - `InstructorID` (Primary Key): Unique identifier for instructors.
-- `PersonId` (Foreign Key): Reference to the person associated with the instructor.
+- `PersonId` (Foreign Key): Reference to the person associated with the instructor it's a Unique Column To Prevent Duplicate Data.
 - `Qualifications`: Instructor's qualifications.

 ### BeltRanks